Thedevelop3r/dice/README.md

   uses to time-slice tables that don't know they're being cycled.
 - `src/games/floor.rs` — which tables exist, and the screensaver that walks them.
-- `src/casino/` — the background simulation, in fourteen pieces:
+- `src/casino/` — the background simulation, in sixteen pieces:
   `config.rs` (every tunable, so no threshold is written down where it is used), `clock.rs` (simulated time, so 0.25x means fewer rounds rather than the same rounds drawn slower), `event.rs` (the bus; publishers push,